zhuminghui17/starter-academic/content/post/PKU/index.md

 title: Peking University (PKU), July 2021

 # Summary for listings and search engines
-#summary: I attended a summer school in Peking University, the best university in China.
+# Summary I attended a summer school in Peking University, the best university in China.
 Check it out!

 #tag
 tags: [China, University, Beijing]